 Kitchen Scraps and Garden Waste

 Chickens are the ultimate composters.
 They love vegetable peels, watermelon rinds, and leftover pasta.
 See our guide on kitchen scraps chickens can safely eat to supplement their diet.
-Some keepers even choose to make their own chicken feed or use a homemade chicken feed recipe to control costs further.
+Some keepers even choose to make their own chicken feed to control costs further.

 Frequently Asked Questions About Chicken Feed Costs

-What is the current price of chicken feed?
+What is the current price of chicken feed in 2026?

-At Tractor Supply, budget options like Producer’s Pride layer pellets cost $16.49, while premium brands like Purina Layena range from $9.99-$21.99 depending on bag size.
-Non-GMO options from specialty retailers like Sunrise Farms run $17.69-$19.29 per 50 lb bag.
+At Tractor Supply, budget options like Producer’s Pride layer pellets cost $15.99, while premium brands like Nutrena NatureWise run around $23.99 for 50 lbs.
+Non-GMO options from specialty retailers typically range from $22 to $29 per 50 lb bag.

 How much is a 50 lb bag of chicken feed?